stenczelt/pkp-lego/inventory.rst

 At the end of the course you have to make an inventory of the LEGO pieces.
 The inventories below show you how many pieces you should have of each type.

-* Core set: :download:`Education Core Inventory.pdf<resources/Education Core Inventory.pdf>`
+* Core set: :download:`Education Core Inventory.pdf<resources/EducationCoreInventory.pdf>`
-* Expansion set: :download:`Education Expansion Inventory.pdf<resources/Education Expansion Inventory.pdf>`
+* Expansion set: :download:`Education Expansion Inventory.pdf<resources/EducationExpansionInventory.pdf>`

 **If you are missing any components which prevent you from progressing on the project, please contact an instructor.**